 The IRS generally has a three-year statute of limitations to audit a tax return.
 You should be able to produce records and supporting documents proving any income, deductions or credits you claimed on the return for at least three years from the date of filing.
 In case issues arise from the decedent's returns filed before death, keep federal and state income tax returns and statements for at least three years.

 Income Reporting Errors

 In case you may have overlooked income or were unsure of all the sources of income the decedent had received, hold onto the records for at least six years to be on the safe side.
 The IRS requires you to be able to produce tax records and financial documents for as far back as six years if you fail to report more than 25 percent of the decedent's gross annual income.
 If the final tax return was not filed or you are accused of committing tax fraud, there is no statute of limitations for conducting an audit.

-Keeping all the paperwork may seem overwhelming.
-You do not have to keep everything for tax purposes.
+Deciding which papers to keep when someone passes may seem overwhelming.
+But, you do not have to keep everything for tax purposes.
 Lighten the load by tossing documents that no longer serve a purpose.
 For instance, you can throw away weekly pay stubs after verifying the information matches the taxpayer's W-2 Form.
 If there are any discrepancies, hold onto the pay stubs to be on the safe side.
 Save bank and interest statements along with cancelled checks and receipts that relate directly to any deductions you claim for the decedent.